Working with Cluster-Side Modules in Hazelcast Viridian

 After testing your cluster-side modules, you need to deploy them to production.

-For production, you can deploy your cluster-side modules either to a Viridian Serverless production cluster or a Viridian Dedicated cluster.
+For production, you can deploy your cluster-side modules to a production cluster on either Cloud Standard or Cloud Dedicated.

-You must provide a payment card to run more than one Viridian cluster.
+You must provide a payment card or other payment method to run more than one Cloud cluster.

 Tutorials